steelpuxnastik/SHINSANWASWITCH/README.md

 DIY-friendly photointerrupter microswitch/lamp holder 2-in-1 for generic 100mm Chinese arcade buttons.
 Enables an OBSA-LHSXF+OBSA-100UMQ-like setup at low cost with generic parts.

 ## Updates
-- Now we are corrently working on SHINSANWASWITCH update version 1.1 with some optimizations that needs to be verified, version 1.1 available in version1.1 branch.
-In main branch is corrently stable version version 1.0, but later it will be replaced by version 1.1 .
+- Now we are corrently working on SHINSANWASWITCH update version 1.1 with some optimizations that needs to be verified, version 1.1 available in *beta* branch.
+In *main* branch is corrently stable version version 1.0, but later it will be replaced by version 1.1 .
 Version 1.1 has some optimizations in body of SHINSANWASWITCH and possibility to make different variants of PCB to make with possibility to make one-layered-board at home (if you have anought skill).
 More info here:  https://www.projectdiva.net/community/threads/shinsanwaswitch-blog-of-creating-diy-analog-of-obsa-lhsxf-ln.2325/page-2#post-18644

 ## Parts list